ergo-pad/random-token-sale-sdk/src/main/scala/contracts/token_collection_issuer_proxy/README.md

 # Token Collection Issuer Proxy

-Documentation for the Token Collection Issuer Proxy Contract.
+Documentation for the Token Collection Issuer Proxy contract.

 ## Version Currently In Use